Expat Exchange

 Get Quote

 "The main problem with Chile, is that it has followed the USA example, as a neo-liberal policy brought in by Pinochet/Friedman of "privatising" most State activities, including Health Care, Social Services, Pensions, Water management, Education, etc, etc. SO.........the owners of these businesses are more interested in making profits, at the "poor man's" expense, and the State does little to stop this.
 So there is great social inequality in Chile, with the "ruling elite" naturally wanting to maintain their advantage.
 As in UK, with national schooling, NHS, State Social support, etc, the State provides good standards as "safety nets" for the mass population.
 The Skandinavian countries offer even better examples of State social responsibility, but of course their tax regimes to support this are even higher than in the UK.
-In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," said another expat in Santiago, Chile.
+In Chile, whilst the economy could afford higher taxing (private and corporate taxes) to support widespread social improvements, there is not the WILL by the "Old Guard", who wish to retain their exclusivity," explained one expat living in Santiago, Chile.

 Other Questions: